 Absolutely.
 Financial Peace is totally designed for the absolutely helpless with money and teaches you a wealth of information designed to improve your life!

-I honestly don’t know of many alternatives to Financial Peace which is why I created a Budget Hacking course to help families learn the basics on building wealth before or after debt payoff.
+I honestly don’t know of many alternatives to Financial Peace which is why I created The Bucket List Budget course to help families learn the basics on building wealth before or after debt payoff.

-Budget Hacking is laid out to help you create a financial life based on what you want the most out of your life — not what I want, not what Dave Ramsey wants…what YOU want.
+The Bucket List Budget is laid out to help you create a financial life based on what you want the most out of your life — not what I want, not what Dave Ramsey wants…what YOU want.
+And See what’s included in the course.

 There are also some great financial books that I recommend to help you get your financial life in order without going totally crazy!